 Conclusion

-From its humble beginnings as a haven for religious dissenters to its pivotal role in the American Revolution, the New England colonies have left an indelible mark on the nation's history and identity.
+From its humble beginnings as a haven for religious dissenters to its critical role in the American Revolution, the New England colonies have left an indelible mark on the nation's history and identity.
 The six states that comprise the New England colonies—Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont—share a unique blend of historical significance, cultural heritage, and natural beauty that continues to define the region today.